ktx0r/-SIM-imp-vuln-mgmt-prog/README.md

 # Vulnerability Management Program Implementation

-In this project, we simulate the implementation of a comprehensive vulnerability management program, from inception to completion.
+In this project, I will be simulating the implementation of a comprehensive vulnerability management program, from inception to completion.

 _**Inception State:**_ the organization has no existing policy or vulnerability management practices in place.